YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 * Options marked with \* are likely to be of interest primarily to YottaDB developers

-* Version is defaulted from the mumps file if one exists in the same directory as the installer
+* Version is defaulted from the yottadb file if one exists in the same directory as the installer

 * This version must run as root.